 This made it difficult for the Idras IT staff to react until performance had already fallen and users began to complain.
 The staff was forced to drop what they were doing to concentrate on restoring normal network operation.

 Fasternet provides the answer with WhatsUp Gold and Flow Monitor plugin

 Continuing problems managing data transmission service levels and a need for central control of its lines and resources caused Idras to ask Fasternet, an Ipswitch partner, for assistance.
 “We were looking for optimal control and increased reliability,” says Emanuele Moreschi, Idras IT Manager.
-Fasternet suggested WhatsUp Gold with Network Traffic Analysis, which was ideally suited to monitor bandwidth inconsistencies.
+Fasternet suggested WhatsUp Gold Standard and integrated Flow Monitor software, which was ideally suited to monitor bandwidth inconsistencies.
 Based on the trust Moreschi had in Fasternet’s competency, Idras moved forward with a purchase.

 Ipswitch software gives advance warning

 The software was installed in Idras’ Castelmella facility late in 2012.
 It has worked as expected, delivering advance warnings of any deterioration of the company’s data transmission lines so it could be reversed before affecting customer access.

 WhatsUp Gold and Flow Monitor offer better productivity and quick time to market, Moreschi explains.
 “Thanks to the product we have evidence of branch line deterioration before it is actually blocked.
 The monitoring in real-time is very effective.”